JoseyMedley/pool.medleytechnologies.com/README.md

 Edit each .conf file with proper values.

-Look at rc.local, it starts all three backend shells and all stratum processes.
-Copy it to the /etc folder so that all screen shells are started at boot up.

 All your coin's config files need to blocknotify their corresponding stratum using something like:

 	blocknotify=blocknotify yaamp.com:port coinid %s